 “Every little custom hack, custom app, or problem solved is worth talking about.
 Blog about it, put it on Facebook, add a link to your content in your email footers,” he urges.
 “We’ve found that if we’ve had a problem to solve, there’s a good chance someone else is going to face it too.”

 We’ve found that if we’ve had a problem to solve, there’s a good chance someone else is going to face it too.

 How it benefits the ecosystem: Contributing to the community in this way not only lets you share valuable lessons learned, but it gives you the opportunity to meet and work with others in the partner ecosystem (including Shopifolk who manage marketing and blogging efforts).
 Those connections and working relationships are what makes the Shopify community vibrant and powerful.

 How to get started: You can write content for your own site or contribute to a third-party blog you admire.
-Shopify’s Ecommerce Blog, which has a merchant-facing audience, takes submissions, as does the Web Design and Development Blog, which serves web designers, developers, and marketers.
+As a Shopify Partner, you can pitch to our Web Design and Development Blog.
+Take a look at our guidelines here.

 Need some ideas on where to start with content?
 Check out these resources on content creation and how they can benefit your business:

 - 7 Content Ideas That Will Drive Revenue for Your Agency

 - 3 Simple Ways Your Agency Can Use Content Marketing to Build a Better Brand and Find New Clients

 - Shopify Partner Session Webinar: How Our Web Agency Doubled Revenue Using Content Marketing